nikola-vukicevic/dotfiles/README.md

 - swallow (GUI app started from terminal 'swallows' the terminal, i.e. - the terminal temporarily disappears until the app is closed)
 - full gaps (by default, it's practiaclly 'turned-off', as you can see in the config file, but I guess I like it sometimes, so I keep it

+### Dependencies

+In order for scripts to work, the following software is required:

+- sysstat
+- dunst

 ## st

 My build of the Suckless Simple Terminal.
 Also simple and effective with not too many patches: